alfetahe/process-hub/guides/StateHandover.md

 ### 2. Implement the neccessary callbacks
-Our `MyProcess` have to also implement the `ProcessHub.Strategy.Migration.Handover` behaviour or define the necessary callbacks.
+In order to handover the state our `MyProcess` have to implement the `ProcessHub.Strategy.Migration.Handover` behaviour or define the necessary callbacks.

+The most convenient way is to use the `ProcessHub.Strategy.Migration.HotSwap` module that provides the default implementation of the `ProcessHub.Strategy.Migration.Handover` behaviour.

 ```elixir
 defmodule MyProcess do